Local communities

 A portion of the proceeds from this tournament, as well as the amount of money donated in the donation box through the tournament, were used to support children’s development and independence support activities through VAMOS TOGETHER.

-• An organization that aims to create a society where people with and without special needs can coexist by playing and learning together.
+An organization that aims to create a society where people with and without special needs can coexist by playing and learning together.

-• A former professional baseball player from Caracas, Venezuela.
+It encourages people to make the most of their individual talents with the message, “Everyone is great in their own way.” - A former professional baseball player from Caracas, Venezuela.
 He served as manager of the YOKOHAMA DeNA BAYSTARS from 2016 until the 2020 season.
 Currently, he is actively involved in welfare activities as well as TV personality activities.

 Organized the Exhibition of Craft Art Made from Bowling Pins, a joint project with Yokohama University of Art & Design